-- Established the management system for information system operation and maintenance to standardize the Company's management and maintenance of information system and ensure the stable and safe operation of hardware and software in the system; - Set strict requirements and standards for the management of computer room, hardware, UFIDA system application (用友系統應用管理), changes in information system, application control of information system, etc.
+• The Company established the management system for information system operation and maintenance to standardise the Company's management and maintenance of information system and ensure the stable and safe operation of hardware and software in the system.
+Strict requirements and standards are set for the management of computer room, hardware, UFIDA system application (用友系統應用管理), changes in information system, application control of information system, etc..